 The way to get past this is to limit your options.
 How?

 By starting with a particular ingredient in mind.
 Is there a vegetable in the refrigerator that you didn’t manage to use last week?
 Then turn the index of your cookbook and look just for recipes that use that vegetable.
 You’ll likely notice a bunch of recipes you skipped right past before, just because they didn’t jump out at you for whatever reason.
-Even better than cookbooks, recipe search engines like Foodily make this ridiculously easy by allowing you to search for recipes that include (or do not include) certain ingredients.
+Even better than cookbooks, search engines now make this ridiculously easy by allowing you to search for recipes that include (or do not include) certain ingredients.

 So even if you don’t have an ingredient you need to use up, think of one that sounds good right now, and use that as your starting point for choosing meals.